lammps/lammps/doc/src/min_style.rst

 Style *fire/old* is the original implementation of *fire* in Lammps, conserved for backward compatibility.
-The main differences regarding the current version *fire* are: time integration by Explicit Euler only, different sequence in maintining velocity components non-parallel to the current force vector and hard-coded minimization parameters.
+The main differences regarding the current version *fire* are: time integration by Explicit Euler only, different sequence in maintaining velocity components non-parallel to the current force vector and hard-coded minimization parameters.
 A complete description of the differences between *fire/old* and *fire* can be found in :ref:`(Guenole) <Guenole>` (where the current *fire*